neurologic/diy_ephys-lab/schedule.md

 ::::{admonition} Experiments
 :::{image} /images/plant-membrane-potential.png
-:width: 500
+:width: 400
 :align: center
 :::
-Test the effect of ion concentration on resting membrane potential
+Just resting potential (no spiking yet).
+Test the effect of ion concentration on resting membrane potential.
 ::::

 ### 3: Responses to input and Filtering